Raye has many body mods, SFSI training, former CFR-D creds, and a decade-long stint as BellaOnline's body art editor under her belt.

-Some people identify with Dragons based on the Asian zodiacs.
-The Year of the Dragon comes once every twelve years.
-It is considered a most auspicious year, and more babies are born during Dragon Years than in any of the other eleven animal years.
-Dragons are symbolic of good luck, health, strength and harmony.
+Some people identify with dragons based on the Asian zodiacs.
+The Year of the Dragon comes once every 12 years.
+It is considered a most auspicious year, and more babies are born during dragon years than in any of the other 11 animal years.
+Dragons are symbolic of good luck, health, strength, and harmony.

 The mythologies about dragons are found in both Eastern and Western cultures.
 In the East, dragons are wise and benevolent creatures, symbolic of elements or natural forces.
 In Europe, dragons were often part of a curse or blight upon a land, the subject of conquest for knights on a quest.
 They were often depicted as hoarding jewels or breathing fire against a foe in battle.
 In modern myth, dragons can also be found as part of science fiction and fantasy stories and images.